Scalable Label Propagation for Multi-relational Learning on the Tensor Product of Graphs: Conclusion

 \section{Conclusion}

 In this study, we introduced a new algorithm LowrankTLP to improve the scalability and performance of label propagation on tensor product graphs for multi-relational learning.
-We demonstrated that LowrankTLP well approximates label propagation on the full tensor product graph to achieve both the better scalability and performance.
+The theoretical analysis shows that the global optimal solution minimizes an estimation error bound for recovering the true tensor from the noisy initial tensor for multiple graph alignment, and provides the data-dependent transductive Rademacher bound for binary hyperlink prediction.
+In the experiments, we demonstrated that LowrankTLP well approximates label propagation on the normalized tensor product graph to achieve both the better scalability and performance.
 We also demonstrated that LowrankTLP, capable of taking either a sparse tensor or a CP-form tensor as input, is a flexible approach to meet the requirements of multi-relational learning problems in a wide range of applications.
-In all the experiments, we observed that it does not require a huge rank to achieve a good prediction performance even if the size of a tensor product graph is exponential of the size of the individual graphs.
+In all the experiments, we also observed that it does not require a huge rank to achieve a good prediction performance even if the size of a tensor product graph is exponential of the size of the individual graphs.
 This observation supports that the direct and efficient analysis of the entire spectral of the tensor product graph is a better approach.
-In the future, we will analyze the spectral of the tensor product graphs to develop a strategy of estimating a good rank $k$ for better application of LowrankTLP to multi-relational learning.
+In the future, we will analyze the spectral of the tensor product graphs to develop an automatic strategy of choosing the rank $k$, for more efficient application of LowrankTLP to multi-relational learning problems.